IngmarStein/unifi-sonos-doc/README.md

 ## Root Cause

-Sonos OS (even the current S2) uses older / pre-standard STP path costs (see https://en.community.sonos.com/advanced-setups-229000/will-sonos-s2-support-rstp-or-newer-stp-path-costs-6841084) which makes it incompatible with the newer [RSTP protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol#Rapid_Spanning_Tree_Protocol) which was introduced in 2001 and is the default for UniFi switches.
-STP can take up to a minute to converge, while RSTP typically converges under 10 seconds in normal operation.
+Sonos OS (even the current S2) [uses older / pre-standard STP path costs](https://en.community.sonos.com/advanced-setups-229000/will-sonos-s2-support-rstp-or-newer-stp-path-costs-6841084) which makes it incompatible with the newer [RSTP protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol#Rapid_Spanning_Tree_Protocol) which was introduced in 2001 and is the default for UniFi switches.
+STP can take up to a minute to converge, while RSTP typically converges under ten seconds in normal operation.

 This becomes a problem when you operate both wired and wireless Sonos device in your network (even without SonosNet) and can result in a wireless path being preferred over wired, ports being blocked, or broadcast storms.